MayankTamakuwala/Leetcode/README.md

 # Leetcode
-Python/SQL Solution for Leetcode Problems
+## Python and SQL Solutions for Leetcode Problems